Tejada120/userinfo/README.md

-# userinfo
+# Userinfo Discord BOT
-A simple userinfo command for bots in discord
+A simple userinfo code for bots in discord

+SETUP:

+- Copy the code
+- Create a field call: "userinfo.js"
+- Paste the code
+- Run the bot 😀